keaunie/keaunie/README.md

 ## 🚀 Current Focus

-- Designing a robust Snowflake schema for **Golden Mango Pictures**
-- Validating normalized hierarchies and flexible join paths
-- Spotting schema gaps and iterating fast for real-world business impact
+- Building immersive web experiences with luxury-grade polish
-- Experimenting with custom FiveM server logic and immersive RP mechanics
+- Experimenting with custom FiveM server logic and RP mechanics
+- Learning and applying LLMs for smarter automation and user interaction

 ---